 Bottom line: A versatile jacket for hiking and using as part of a layering system.

 The Patagonia R2 Jacket is made of a Polartec Thermal Pro hi-loft fleece in the body (97% polyester (63% recycled), 3% spandex) which is similar to a long-haired raschel fleece material but with a slightly shorter length "fur."
-The side arms, torso and wrists are made with Polartec Power Grid (the popular R1 fabric), sometimes in contrasting colors and othertimes in the same tone.
+The side arms, torso, and wrists are made with Polartec Power Grid (the popular R1 fabric), sometimes in contrasting colors and other times in the same tone.
 There are two zippered hand pockets and a zippered left breast pocket, and the latest version no longer has thumb loops.
-Current color choices are: Black, Drumfire Red, French Red, Harvest Moon Blue, Mogul Blue (seen above), Ploy Purple, Shock Pink, and Tailored Grey (tested).

-The Patagonia R2 Jacket has a good warmth-to-weight ratio, but it won't keep you as warm as a heavyweight fleece option like The North Face Denali Jacket - Women's.
+The Patagonia R2 Jacket has a good warmth-to-weight ratio, but it won't keep you as warm as a heavyweight fleece option like The North Face Denali Jacket.
 It is extremely packable (about the same amount as the R1), so it's great to toss into your pack as an extra layer on long days.
-Overall, this model keeps your torso warmer than the R1 Hoody on a cold day, but the lack of a hood or balaclava means you just don't have the same coverage to seal in the heat if using it as an outer layer.
+Overall, this model keeps your torso warmer than the R1 Hoody on a cold day, but the lack of a hood or balaclava means you don't have the same coverage to seal in the heat if using it as an outer layer.
 While hoods provide more warmth overall, they can be bulky under a helmet or unwanted if every other layer you are wearing has one.
-So, if you are specifically looking for a midlayer, say for under a ski jacket, then you'll actually want to look for a model without a hood, and the R2 is a good option in that respect.
+So, if you are specifically looking for a mid layer, say for under a ski jacket, then you'll want to look for a model without a hood, and the R2 is a good option in that respect.
+The North Face Osito 2 is a bit warmer than the R2 should you need an even warmer layer under a ski jacket.

 This jacket scored well for comfort.
-It is cozier that the Patagonia R1 Hoody though not quite as cozy as our Editors' Choice winner, The North Face Radium.
 This jacket has a soft-lined collar and a garaged zipper to maximize comfort around the neck, and the R1 cuffs are not too tight or constricting.

 This jacket excels at venting your perspiration.
 The main hi-loft fleece has thousands of tiny pinprick holes that let your moisture escape, and the R1 gridded fleece panels on the sides are strategically placed in areas where you want less bulk and even more breathability.
 It also has mesh-lined pockets to increase airflow.
 This jacket is a great option for a lightweight mid-layer whether you are heading on a steep uphill hike or out on a long alpine rock climb.